shelly-hub/Crowfunding_ETL---group-7/README.md

  - The second part of the project would then sketch ERD of the tables to identify the relationships of these tables by identifying primary and foreign keys.
 Subsequently, CSV files would be imported into Postrgres database.

 ### Advantages of ETL:
-- ETL pipeline has a huge library that can do many analysis in one notebook
+- ETL pipeline uses python that has a huge library which can do many analysis in one notebook
 - Able to extract data from different sources, and combine data into one table
 - No need to create schema and can export data directly
 - Able to transform data into readable format